 Not all monogamous relationships are monogamous all of the time.

-When relationships change or breakdown this often involves other sexual partners.
+When relationships change or breakdown other people are often involved.

-Sometimes it might be easier to continue using condoms that raising these issues of trust.
+Sometimes it might be easier to continue using condoms than raise these issues of trust.

-HIV negative people do not need to use condoms with each other if they:
+HIV negative people do not need to use condoms with each other if:

-- Are both HIV negative (confirmed test and no risks since).
+- They are both confirmed HIV negative and have no risks since.

-- Have had no risks in the three months before their last HIV test and no risks afterwards.
+- They had no risks in the three months before their last HIV test and no risks afterwards.